soarsmu/Avatar/Clone-Detection/BigCloneBench/GraphCodeBERT/Avatar/README.md

 ```

 For the baseline model, we use the model from the official repository of the baseline paper:
 https://github.com/soarsmu/Compressor/tree/main/GraphCodeBERT/clone_detection.
-For users, pls go to their repo and grab the results.
+For users, pls go to their repo and grab their results.